ValancedBreakfast/github.io/index.md

 ### Elements

-> - Infused elements are available as soon as their icon is visible on a chosen ability card, an ability card in your hand or active area, or on a rolled monster action.
+> - Infused elements are available as soon as their icon is visible on a played ability card, an ability card in your hand or active area, or on a rolled monster action.
 > - An infused element is immediately unavailable if the ability card it is visible on is flipped, discarded, or lost.
 An infused element visible on a rolled monster action is no longer available as soon as all monsters of that type are killed.
+> - Multiple instances of each element can be infused at once, but each instance of an infused element can be consumed no more than once per round.

+- When a monster type consumes an element, all monsters of the type gain the benefits of the consumption.

 ### Scenario Details